Summer Undergraduate Research Grants (Summer URG)

 No. URGs cannot be used to fund projects undertaken after graduation.
 To learn about post-graduation opportunities, contact the Office of Fellowships.

 Your faculty advisor is your key resource for developing your research proposal and application package.
 You may wish to give him/her a copy of our handouts “Developing an Undergraduate Research Grants Package” and “Crafting a Research Proposal.”
-In addition, the Office of the Provost is pleased to offer individual advising appointments (send requests to email@example.com) as well as information sessions throughout the year and workshops for Summer URG applicants during Winter Quarter.
+In addition, the Office of Undergraduate Research offers individual advising appointments (send requests to email@example.com) as well as information sessions throughout the year and workshops for Summer URG applicants during Winter Quarter.
 (The schedule can be found on the Calendar).

 The URG committee aims to fund as many quality projects as possible.
 Approximately 40-50% of applicants have been awarded Summer URGs.